-WordFly's Geolocation reporting provides a visual guide to where your subscribers are opening and clicking your emails.
+Geolocation reporting provides a visual guide showing where your subscribers are opening and clicking your emails in the world.

 Topics covered in this article: